NVIDIA/spark-rapids/docs/supported_ops.md

 want to join on `A.a >= B.b + 1` where `A` and `B` are separate tables or data frames, the `+` and `>=` operations cannot run as separate independent kernels because it is done on a combination of rows in both `A` and `B`.
-Instead part of the plan that Spark developed is turned into an abstract syntax tree and set to the GPU where it can be interpreted.
+Instead part of the plan that Spark developed is turned into an abstract syntax tree and sent to the GPU where it can be interpreted.
 The number and types of operations supported in this are limited.
 <table>